 Program Curriculum Approval District Action Chart

-Desired Effect/District Action Relationship Charts For Occupational Courses and Curricula
+Desired Effect/District Action Relationship Charts for Occupational Courses and Curricula

 Note: All relationships assume submissions pass applicable edits and courses referred to are occupational courses (Aid Codes 10, 30, 31, 32, and 50).
 For other courses follow procedures in the Course Approval manual.
 The assumption is also made that curriculum and course submissions are for the same Fiscal Year.